 The Pirates sent Medina to Bradenton in mid-April and he made one appearance.
 He returned about three weeks later and pitched in relief for the Marauders for about a month.
 He struggled with his control and was sent down to West Virginia.
 He spent the rest of the season closing games for the Power and did very well despite continuing control issues.
 He had a very high K rate and opponents batted just .164 against him.
 That included just .109 by right-handed hitters.

-Medina should get another shot at Bradenton in 2014.
-His ability to get swings and misses was impressive in 2013, but it should be remembered that low-minors relievers almost never make it in the majors.
+Medina will get another shot at Bradenton in 2014, possibly as the Marauders’ closer.
+His ability to get swings and misses in 2013 was impressive, but it should be remembered that low-minors relievers don’t often make it in the majors.

 |2014: Minor league contract|